 - If you have a noisy environment, try headphones and/or closing the door to minimize distractions.

 - Keep a regular schedule.
 As William Faulkner said, “I only write when I am inspired.
 Fortunately, I am inspired at 9 o’clock every morning.”
 Return to that schedule after vacations, holidays, or sickness.

 - If you’re having trouble finding sustained time to write, try working in “chunks.”
 Break up your writing task into manageable pieces that you can accomplish in half an hour or 45 minutes.
 Then, knowing you have (say) half an hour before starting dinner, you can work on a half-hour chunk.

 - Be mindful of self-care—get good sleep, eat well, exercise, and make time to relax.

 - Don’t call your mother unless you’ve finished your writing task for the day.

 - Write even when you don’t feel inspired.

 One of the reasons that mindfulness has gained such traction is that most of us know we are only half awake.
 We use only a small part of our mental and physical resources.
 As William James wrote, being cut off from our creative resources leads to feeling as if a “sort of cloud weighed upon us, keeping us below our highest notch or clearness in discernment, sureness in reasoning, or firmness in deciding.”
 On Vital Reserves: The Energies of Men (The Perfect Library, 1833).

 James observed, that in a single successful effort of will, such as saying ”no” to mindless temptation, we gain vitality and reanimate our energy for days and weeks, giving us a new range of power.
-Giving in to habitual avoidance behaviors, only provides temporary escape, and ultimately leads to fatigue and inertia.
+Giving in to habitual avoidance behaviors only provides a temporary escape, and ultimately leads to fatigue and inertia.
 It is not what we do that causes fatigue, but what we don’t do.